Shen-Lab/BAL/BAL_animation/Readme.md

 ## BAL sampling trajectories

-Files are named {PDB ID}_m{Starting Model Index}.mp4.
+Files are named {PDB ID}_m{Starting Model Index}.
 Receptors are in cyan cartoons and ligands are in orange cartoons.
-At the end of each move, bound conformations are shown in gray.
+In the last 3 seconds of each movie, bound conformations are shown in gray and overlaid with the final prediction.

 In the four sampling examples given, 3 are about the refinement of near-native starting models.
 The other (4CPA_m4) starts with a non-native starting model.